casangi/casadocs/docs/tasks/task_tsdimaging.rst

    data points is approximately equal to or greater than the number of beams (in area) encompassed by the expected image.

+   In addition to the image described above, **tsdimaging** produces weight image (outfile.weight).
+The weight image is calculated based on the WEIGHT or WEIGHT_SPECTRUM in the MS file.
+   In each pixel in the grid (e.g., in RAD-Dec space), the gridding process searches through the data for measurements taken within some cutoff radius (specified by *convsupport*).
+Depending on their distance from the grid coordinate, the observation is weighted according to the kernel type and added together in each pixel.
+Sum of the weight is produced as the weight image.
+The weight image has same dimensions that image has.

    The *minweight* parameter defines a threshold of weight values to mask.
 The pixels in *outfile* whose weight is smaller than *minweight* \*median (*weight*) are masked out.
 The task also